Janie's Got a Gun: Background and writing

 Tyler came up with the main riff using a low-tone setting on his keyboard.
 Hamilton created the bassline.
 The guitars and drum parts were configured later and Tyler wrote the lyrics.
 The guitar solo, by Joe Perry, is accompanied by the main riff and rhythmic clapping.
 The song also uses the Slap Bass instrument patch from the Korg M1.
 In a 1994 interview with Rolling Stone, Tyler described the origin of the song:

 I wrote the song in my basement, just fucking around.
 "Oh, Janie's got a gun."
 I got goose pimples.
 I sat for months, waiting for the oracle door to open.
 Then I looked over at a Time magazine and saw this article on 48 hours, minute by minute, of handgun deaths in the United States.
 Then I got off on the child abuse angle.
 I'd heard this woman speaking about how many children are attacked by their mothers and fathers.
 It was fucking scary.
 I felt, man, I gotta sing about this.

 Tyler took nine months to complete the lyrics, which were also inspired by stories he heard while undergoing drug rehabilitation from another addict who turned to drugs after being abused by her father.
 He explains, "In the 1980s I was in a recovery program where I met so many women who had experienced incredibly painful and debilitating sexual, mental and physical abuse.
 Those events put them on a path of suffering that led to anything from abusing drugs to self-harm to many other self-destructive behaviors to mask the pain.
 It was also around that time that I wrote the song "Janie's Got a Gun," which tells the story of a young girl who is abused by her father."
 The singer declared, "I got really angry that nobody was paying homage to those who were abused by mom and dad."
 The line "He jacked a little bitty baby" was originally "He raped a little bitty baby," but Geffen Records A&R executive John Kalodner argued that the band should change it, explaining that he felt the song had the potential to be a hit and was certain it would not get played on commercial radio with the word "rape" in it.
 Tyler often sings the original line when performing live.
-In addition, the line "...and put a bullet in his brain" was changed to "...she left him in the pouring rain" for the radio version, making the song's sound less graphic than it actually was.
+In addition, the line "...and put a bullet in his brain" was changed to "...she left him in the pouring rain" for the radio version, making the song sound less graphic than it actually was.